jlaufersweiler/QuestWorlds/markdown/QuestWorlds.md

 When your GM narrates **AP** losses they need to be guided by two principals:

 1. No effect is certain until the entire **wagered sequence** is over.
-2. When a character loses points, it can reflect any negative change in fortunes, not just the most obvious one
+2. When a character loses points, it can reflect any negative change in fortunes, not just the most obvious one.

 ### 5.3.2 Wagered Sequence Outcomes